Factbox: Boeing 737 MAX 8 groundings spread around the world

-The U.S. aviation regulator said it would not ground the planes and that a review “shows no systemic performance issues and provides no basis to order grounding the aircraft.”
+The U.S. aviation regulator said it would not ground the planes and that a review “shows no systemic performance issues and provides no basis to order grounding the aircraft”, but will “take immediate and appropriate action” if issues are identified.

 The Mexican airline said it suspended the operation of its six MAX 8 planes and those flights would be covered by the rest of its fleet.